SyntaxxHD/spotify-genre-checker/readme.md

 # Spotify Playlist Genre Checker

-This is a Node.js application that checks the genre of songs in a Spotify playlist against the Beatport music platform.
-It uses the Spotify and Beatport APIs to retrieve song and genre information.
+This is a Node.js application that goes through a Spotify playlist and checks on Beatport if the users prompted genre does match the genre of the tracks inside the playlist.

 ## Windows Users